design-automation/mobius-mooc-generator/README.md

 ### Root Folder Metadata

-Additional course metadata is as follows:
+Additional MOOC metadata is as follows:

 Required
 - url_name: "1234"
 - org: "abc"
 - course: "online101"

+The values must match the values on edx.
+If they do not match, import of the data into edx will fail.

 ### Course Folder Metadata